 - Electronic Data Interchange (EDI) offers several ways to transmit electronic bills of lading, including:

 - Mainframe EDI: Interfaces your mainframe to Union Pacific's.
-You can then send shipment information directly from your computer to UP's.
+You then can send shipment information directly from your computer to UP's.
 Mainframe to mainframe capability offers a more effective means for transmitting bills of lading.

 - Steelroads Track and Trace: An internet tool that enables you to extract shipment location information from over 300 railroads in North America.
 By using Steelroads, you may find the latest location of shipments, trace one or many shipments, store a trace for future use, receive output in various formats, and view responses and save data to the local computer.
 You also have the option to cut and paste information, print it or save it for later use.